pippim/pippim.github.io/programs/mserve.md

 and per Playlist within location.
 - Single SQL library with shared lyrics across all locations

-Innovative features not in other applications:
+Innovative features:

+- Album Artwork animations and VU Meters during playback
 - Information Centre (history of dialog boxes and actions)
 - Fade in/out Tooltips that follow mouse pointer
 - Basic Time Synchronization and Advanced Synchronization
+- Two timers for playing music during TV broadcast commercials
+- Detailed SQL History of actions performed on each song
+- Cross-fading other sound input sinks on play/pause

+Features most music players don't have.
+Requiring separate packages:

+- Encode CD to music files in MP3, WAV and OGA format
 - Scrape MusicBrainz for Artist / Album details and artwork
-- OGA encoding for music files from CD

-Common features:

-- Cross-fading songs and TV Hockey Commercials
+- Scrape genius.com and other websites to get song lyrics
-- Encode CD to music files in MP3 and WAV format
+- Compare song files between locations and update differences

 ## **mserve** is Still Under Construction